federicomaffei/federicomaffei.github.io/README.md

-This is my blog for the [Makers Academy](http://www.makersacademy.com), May cohort.
+This is my blog.
-Expect a little mix of Ruby fake code and random ranting.
+Expect a little mix of fake code, hip-hop quotes and vsco pictures.

 Author: Federico Maffei